pixelastic/imoen/docs/src/lqip.md

 ## Notes

-The returned values does not include the base64 prefix, so if you'd like to display it in an webpage, you should add `data:image/png;base64,` before it.
+The returned values do not include the base64 prefix, so if you'd like to display it in an webpage, you should add (for example, depending on the image type) `data:image/png;base64,` before it.

 The best results are achieved when the placeholder is displayed with dimensions equal to the original picture dimensions, and with a blur effect applied